Oregon Coast Scenic Railroad: Excursions

 Excursions are seasonal, and do not run all year round.
 Travel on some excursions where alcohol is served are age restricted.
 Current details are on the railroad's Web site.

-Oregon Coastal Excursion is a 90 minute round trip between Garibaldi and Rockaway Beach and return.
+Oregon Coastal Excursion is a 90-minute round trip between Garibaldi, OR and Rockaway Beach, OR and return.
 (Or between Rockaway Beach and Garibaldi and return.)
-It is 30 minutes each direction with a 30 minute layover.
+It is 30 minutes each direction with a 30-minute layover.
 Passengers may stay longer and take any available return trip.

+Spring Splendor Excursion and Fall Splendor Excursion are 2 1/4-hour round trips between Rockaway Beach, OR and Wheeler, OR.
+These excursions include a layover in Wheeler.

+These descriptions are for reference only; check company website for specific trains details.
+Double check departure locations.

+Special excursions

+Reservations are required for all special event trains.